About

 Director of Development & Acquisitions

-John is a licensed Texas real estate sales agent, a license he has held since 1989.
-He is proudly a native Houstonian where he attended the University of Houston, majoring in Economics, and was a drummer for the UH marching band.
-John is an avid outdoorsman.
-Outside the office, John enjoys boating, sailing, fishing, and has participated in the Salt Grass Trail Ride promoting the Houston Livestock Show and Rodeo for many years.
-He has three children.
-John and his wife Diana live in Tiki Island.
+Outside the office, John enjoys boating, sailing, fishing, and he has participated in the Salt Grass Trail Ride promoting the Houston Livestock Show and Rodeo for many years.
+He and his wife Diana have 3 children and live in Tiki Island.

 Tenant Relationships